 During construction of the Preferred Alternative, transit service on S 324th Street, S 336th Street, and 23rd Avenue S would likely be impacted.
 Buses may need to be rerouted and bus stops may need to be temporarily relocated in response to construction-related road closures.
 Bus service may also be slower and less reliable in construction areas.
 Bus service into the Federal Way/S 320th Park & Ride may need to be rerouted to avoid construction areas.
-Of the 877 parking spaces at the Federal Way/S 320th Street Park & Ride, about 650 spaces would be temporarily closed during mainline track construction.
-In the first quarter of 2023, utilization of the Park & Ride was at 1.3 percent.
-While this lot has not been used at capacity in recent years, utilization could change with the opening of FWLE, which has a forecasted in-service date of 2026.
+Of the 877 parking spaces, about 650 spaces within the Federal Way/S 320th Street Park & Ride would be temporarily closed during mainline track construction.
+In the first quarter of 2023, utilization of the park-and-ride was at 1.3 percent.
+While this lot has not been used at capacity in recent years, utilization could change with the opening of FWLE planned to occur in 2025/2026.